tytydraco/yessleep/out/Primal_Fear.md

 Memory is fickle and experience is deeply personal.
 I might not believe what I saw but my mind still drops it in the same part of my mental storage as gradutating highschool, or driving my first car.
 I might not want to believe it - but my mind made the classification for me.

-Whether I like it or not, as far as my memory is concern:
+Whether I like it or not, as far as my memory is concerned:

 I was not alone that summer day.